 Sample Thank You Letter for a Referral

 When it comes to getting new business, a freelancer’s best tool is doing great work in the first place because it leads to referrals.
 When a client, colleague, or other members of your professional network sends a new prospect your way, it’s well worth your time to write a thank you letter.
-Try this wording on for size:
+Try this wording on for size when you are looking to express gratitude:

 Mastering Thank You Notes: Advanced Tips

 What can you do when sending a thank you note to make your message even more memorable?
-Here are three advanced tips to help you really impress your customers.
+Here are three advanced tips to help you really impress your customer, or customers.

-- Consider handwritten notes.
-The recipient of a handwritten letter will always feel impressed.
-How can you fit in the time to make handwritten notes?
+- Consider handwritten letters or thank you notes.
+The recipient of a handwritten thank you letter will always feel impressed.
+How can you fit in the time to make handwritten thank you notes?
 Simple: create a template and only write a line or two.
-So print some gorgeous thank your cards and then add a single line or two to each one to show your genuine gratitude to your customer.
+So, print some gorgeous thank your cards and then add a single line or two to each one to show your genuine gratitude to your customer.
+A simple handwritten note can certainly go a long way.
+I mean, who doesn't want to receive thank you notes in the mail, especially if they are your first time customer?

 - Make time for a "Thank you email subject line" session.
 Block out thirty or sixty minutes in your calendar to come up with some ideas for subject lines.
 Relax with a cup of coffee and try to write 6-12 good examples.
-Then you can use these when it's time to send more messages.
+Then you can use these when it's time to send more messages, or come up with more ideas for further thank you notes.

-- Go beyond the company name.
-Use your contact management software to add personal notes to your files about each customer.
+- Go beyond the company or business name.
+Use your contact management software to add personal thank you notes to your files about each customer.
 Then you can start letters with "Dear Mr." or "Dear Mrs." or whatever other "Dear..." is appropriate.
-Adding any other personal information (while avoiding being creepy) is also very useful.
+Adding any other personal information (while avoiding being creepy) is also very useful and can enhance your rapport, especially if you remember personal anecdotes or conversations.

-These advanced tips can help you develop an even better relationship with your team and clients.
-Adding that extra bit of value will show them how much you appreciate work, relationship, or support.
+These advanced tips can help you develop an even better professional relationship with your whole team and both clients and customers.
+Adding that extra bit of value will show them how much you appreciate the work, the relationship, the continued patronage, and the support.

 Bringing It All Together

+If given a short survey to complete, most people would welcome the idea of getting a thank you letter for their time.
 The best business thank you letter is one that’s heartfelt and that creates a stronger, more lasting connection between you and your client.
 It really is the thought that counts and that will make your business thank you stand out, regardless of the exact words you choose to express yourself.
+Whether you send a handwritten note, a text message, or an email, a thank you is bound to strengthen professional communication and your relationships with your clients and customers.